 Pakistan’s people and traditions reflect a mixture of many varied cultural influences.
 Although the modern Pakistani state was founded in 1947, it is home to one of the earliest known human civilizations, the Indus Valley civilization, dating back at least 5000 years.

-Pakistan is sixth most populous country in the world with an estimated population of 184.35 million in 2012-2013.
-The growth rate of population during 2012-2013 is 2.0 percent.
+Pakistan is sixth most populous country in the world with an estimated population of 193.2 million in 2016.
+The growth rate of population during 2016 was 1.86 percent.
 Under current circumstances, it is expected that Pakistan will attain fifth position in the world in terms of total population in 2050.

 Many of these challenges link Pakistan to its immediate neighbours and the international community at large.
 The impact has been particularly severe on the poor, women, children, the elderly, crisis-affected populations, persons with disabilities, refugees and temporarily relocated persons.
 Damage to habitat, loss of livelihoods,trauma of displacement and disillusionment has added to these pressures.
-Pakistan is also among the World's Top 10 in terms of vulnerability to the impacts of climate change, and the cost of adaptation is estimated at $10.7 billion per year for the next 40-50 years.
+Pakistan’s vulnerability to climate change and other disasters is high.
+The country ranks seventh on the Global Climate Risk Index of countries most affected by climate change from 1996 to 2015

-Pakistan's national and provincial elections were held on 13 May.
-This is the first ever transition from one civilian Government to another and a significant step forward for democracy in the country.
+Pakistan's national and provincial elections were held on 13 May 2013.
+This was the first ever transition from one civilian Government to another and a significant step forward for democracy in the country.

 The 18th Amendment which strengthens provincial economic and political power, represents a landmark in the history of the country, both on the political front, as well as in terms of governance reforms.
 This amendment garnered cross-cutting political support and has ushered in a new era in the political, governance and development realms, with changes that are broad in scope.
 Not since the framing of the Constitution itself has there been a more significant reform, and of a comparably sweeping nature.